Spin dependent analysis of homogeneous and inhomogeneous exciton decoherence in magnetic fields: Results and Discussion

 The homogeneous broadening can be simulated by considering different independent and additive mechanisms~\cite{Srinivas1992} that, for low temperatures, can be reduced to two,

-where $\Gamma_{\text{0}}$ represents the intrinsic 2D-excitonic linewidth, associated to exciton-exciton and defects scattering;~\cite{Srinivas1992,Hellmann1994} and $ \Gamma_{\text{LA}} = 2\gamma_{\text{a}} T_{\text{L}}$ arises from LA-phonon scattering.
-For the function $\sigma$ used previously, the best simulation of FWHM was obtained using $\Gamma_{0}=4.7 \text{ meV}$ and $\gamma_{\text{a}}=11 \text{ \textmu eV/K}$, as displayed in Fig.~\ref{fig3}a.
-The parameter $\gamma_{\text{a}}$ which characterizes the exciton-phonon coupling strength is almost 10 times larger than reported values for other GaAs quantum well structures,~\cite{lee1986FWHM,Srinivas1992} but of the same order of magnitude of other semiconductor layered systems.~\cite{Hellmann1994,Wagner1997,Moody2015} Note that the simulation and the experimental values disagree for lower temperatures.
-As displayed in Fig.~\ref{fig3}b, by comparing the results using Eq.~\ref{Matt1} and the approximation of Eq.~\ref{Matt2} this latter does not account for the whole characterization of the spectral width modulation with temperature.
-A small but discernible modulation, for constant $\sigma$, already occurs at low $T_{\text{L}}$.
-As predicted in Ref.~\citenum{lee1986FWHM}, the LO-phonon scattering and ionized impurities interaction do not significantly contribute to the broadening of the linewidth within the temperature range analyzed, while LA-phonon interaction is the dominant scattering mechanism above $40\text{ K}$.
-For $T_{\text{L}}<40\text{ K}$, band-gap fluctuations broadening dominates and responds for the observed bump that can be ascribed to their effective homogenization as $\sigma$ decreases with $T_{\text{L}}$.
+where $\Gamma_{\text{0}}$ represents the intrinsic 2D-excitonic linewidth, associated to exciton-exciton and defects scattering;~\cite{Srinivas1992,Hellmann1994} and $ \Gamma_{\text{LA}} = 2\gamma_{\alpha} T_{\text{L}}$ arises from LA-phonon scattering.
+Using the function $\sigma$ displayed in the inset of Fig.~\ref{fig3}(a), the best simulation of FWHM at low temperatures was obtained with $\Gamma_{0}=1.0 \text{ meV}$ and $\gamma_{\alpha}=0.045 \text{ meV/K}$, as displayed in Fig.~\ref{fig3}(a).
+Note that the simulation and the experimental values disagree for higher temperatures.
+As displayed in Fig.~\ref{fig3}(b), by comparing the results using Eq.~\ref{Matt1} and the approximation of Eq.~\ref{Matt2}, this latter does not account for the whole characterization of the spectral width modulation with temperature.
+A small but discernible modulation, for constant $\sigma$, already occurs at low $T_\text{L}$.
+As predicted in Ref.~\citenum{lee1986FWHM}, the LO-phonon scattering and ionized impurities interaction do not significantly contribute to the broadening of the linewidth within the temperature range analyzed.
+For $T_\text{L}<40\text{ K}$, band-gap fluctuations broadening dominates and responds for the observed bump that can be ascribed to their effective homogenization as $\sigma$ decreases with $T_{\text{L}}$.